dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Algorithms and Techniques

 *Data Pre-Processing*: The first and non-trivial task was to preprocess the raw datasets, some of which are XML, and generate encoded train and test datasets.
-One of the goals of the encodining of answers is to build in the ability to decode the results.
+One of the goals of the encoding of answers is to build in the ability to decode the results.
 After data is randomly broken in to train and test and prediction are made, we can reverse the encoding to see if errors in answers predicted show any patterns.
 This decoding helps to better understand and visualize the challenges with some of the answers as compared to others.
 To support that, the question_id is added to the answer embedding vector.

-To simplify working in the AWS Sagemaker enviroment, the process also generates a test.csv and train.csv suitable for use in Sagemaker.
+To simplify working in the AWS Sagemaker environment, the process also generates a test.csv and train.csv suitable for use in Sagemaker.
 That is, the label for correct answer (0 or 1) is prepended to the features (word vectors).

 While not done for this project, it would be simple to add calls to the methods that process in data set to the SageMaker Jupyter notebooks.
 This was not done at the time of this writing.
 Instead, the files are stored in GitHub and retrieved in the AWS environment as needed.

 #### LSTM - Deep Learning ####
-The basic framework for the LSTM deep learning model comes from the Reordan (*3) paper.
+The basic framework for the LSTM deep learning model comes from the Riordan (*3) paper.

 The basic model used here consists of:
 * An embedding layer that process the encoded sentences and produces word vectors for each word in the vocabulary.
     * After testing the generated embeddings some effort was also put into testing pretrained embeddings taken from the Glove data file with 50 dimensions (data/glove/glove.6B.50d.txt).
-        * This required deriving a custom dictionary from the Glove file by selecting the words from the locally generated answer dictorionary and using the glove id's to lookup the embedding_matrix for each word and creating a custom_embedding_matrix for our dictionary.
+        * This required deriving a custom dictionary from the Glove file by selecting the words from the locally generated answer dictionary and using the glove id's to lookup the embedding_matrix for each word and creating a custom_embedding_matrix for our dictionary.
         * The pretrained custom embedding matrix was used to preload the embedding layer.
 The code for this can be found in */source/glove.py*.
-        * One challenge to note is that mispelling, concatinations, garbage input and jargon were not found in the glove database and 0's were used insetead.
+        * One challenge to note is that misspelling, concatenations, garbage input and jargon were not found in the glove database and 0's were used instead.
 This represented about 18% of the words.
         * It was out of scope for this project to correct misspelled or concatenated words to reduce the glove databases misses.
 * An LSTM layer with one or more sub-layers to model more complexity.
-* Dropout layers to help tuning and beter managing overfitting.
+* Dropout layers to help tuning and better managing overfitting.
     * This proved quite valuable when dealing with problems of models converging at all.
     * This permits overfitting and then the use of dropout increases to make the test predictions more accurate.
 * Activation layer and Objective.
 Linear activation rather than sofmax/binary_crossentropy is used based on the Riordan finding.
 This was validated with some initial tests.
-It also has the benefit of giving more visability into the probabilities.
+It also has the benefit of giving more visibility into the probabilities.

 The figure below is visualization of the model approach.